soroushfathi/bench/UPGRADING.md

 This comes as a result of GitHub removing the `macos-13` runners from their infrastructure. x86 macOS systems are no longer tested in our CI and we can no longer guarantee that MQT Bench installs and runs correctly on them.

+### End of support for Python 3.9

+Starting with this release, MQT Bench no longer supports Python 3.9.
+This is in line with the scheduled end of life of the version.
+As a result, MQT Bench is no longer tested under Python 3.9 and requires Python 3.10 or later.

 ## [2.0.1]

 This release renames the CLI from `mqt.bench.cli` to `mqt-bench`.
 While we keep the old CLI for compatibility, we recommend using the new name for future development.